National Judicial College: History

 The American Bar Association joined with the American Judicature Society and the Institute of Judicial Administration to organize the Joint Committee for the Effective Administration of Justice in 1961.
 Supreme Court Justice Tom C. Clark served as chair of the committee.
 In 1961, Justice Clark held hearings across the U.S. to discuss improvements that could be made in the delivery of legal services and conduct of judicial matters.
 In 1963, Justice Clark and his Committee presented a final report, which included several recommendations including one stating the need to create an entity to provide judicial education.

 The National Judicial College (originally operating under the name National College of State Trial Judges) opened its doors to judges in 1963 using money donated by the W. K. Kellogg Foundation.
-The NJC was located on the campus of the University of Colorado at Boulder.
+The NJC was located on the campus of the University of Colorado Boulder.
 The State of Nevada provided funding to relocate the NJC to the campus of the University of Nevada, Reno in 1964.
 The NJC's first building on the Reno campus was erected in 1972 with money from the Max C. Fleischmann Foundation.
 The NJC became a Nevada not-for-profit (501)(c)(3) educational corporation on January 1, 1977.